 Habitat and Ecology

-It is a terrestrial species found in montane forest, and which has not been recorded outside forest.
-Its breeding habits are not known, but presumably it breeds in streams like other species of the genus.
+It is a terrestrial species found in montane forest, which has not been recorded outside forest.
+Although there is limited ecological information, it is expected to breed in streams by larval development, as with other congeners.

 Red List Status